azbh111/EnvironmentFiles/README.md

 * Terminal in all IDEA-based products (tested on macOS)
 * Java Run Configurations in all IDEA-based products (tested on macOS)
 * Java Test Run Configurations in all IDEA-based products (tested on macOS)
-* NodeJs Run Configuration in all IDEA-based products (tested on macOS)
+* NodeJs Run Configuration in all IDEA-based products (tested on macOS, only works begin Intellij 2022)

 ## Variable Expansion